EXPERIMENTAL AVIATION “BERKUT”€

 Key Takeaways:

-• The Berkut represents a significant evolution of Burt Rutan's canard design, improving upon earlier composite aircraft concepts.
+• The Berkut represents an advanced evolution of Burt Rutan's canard composite aircraft design, significantly improving upon the original concept.

 See a mistake?
 Contact us.